wieden-kennedy/autoscalebot/README.md

-heroku-web-autoscale has one simple aim: to make scaling heroku web dynos something you can stop worrying about.
+heroku-web-autoscale has one simple aim: to make scaling heroku web processes something you can stop worrying about.
 It also integrates nicely with django.

 Installing